-So you got your hands on the mighty Scindapsus Treubii Moonlight?!
+So you got your hands on the amazing Scindapsus Treubii Moonlight?
 Here’s our guide on how to get the best out of it…

 Scindapsus Treubii Moonlight Summary

 |Light needs:||Bright indirect sunlight.|

 |Watering needs:||Only water it if the soil is dry all the way down.|